LK64076007A/LK64076007A.github.io/_posts/2017-06-03-Blog-posting-to-Githubhosted-Jerky-blog-on-iOS.md

 * creates a correctly named text file for the Jekyll blogging platform
 * saves the file to the correct path and GitHub account using [Working Copy](https://itunes.apple.com/us/app/working-copy-powerful-git-client/id896694807?mt=8&uo=4&at=11l4RT)

-The workflow can even add images, but that's a bit rough around the edges...and the middle.
+The workflow can even add images.
+IMAGE1, IMAGE2 etc. are used as text placeholders when writing, then [Workflow](https://itunes.apple.com/us/app/workflow-powerful-automation-made-simple/id915249334?mt=8&uo=4&at=11l4RT) converts those to properly formatted links and requests  the files to be uploaded be chosen from the system photo picker.

 Finally, I just need to enter a commit comment and push to Github where their servers will process the text file using Jekyll and publish.